vabidi/Flow-agg-service/README.md

 A drawback is that this new column uses additional, redundant storage in the database.

+The design optimizes lookups for POST, because writes are assumed to be more frequent than reads.
+For GETs, the query requires stepping through the entire database, to collect the flow-logs with the matching 'hour' value.
+This can be made more efficient by redesigning the schema to have another table indexed by hour.

+Raw data from the incoming flow logs is not stored individually.
+For each unique tuple, the aggregated bytes_tx and bytes_rx are stored.

+The maximum values of bytes_tx and bytes_rx are clamped at MAX_INTVAL, which is defined in views.py.
+This is to avoid issues with too-large integer values, e.g. arithmetic overflow, storing, serializing, cross-platform portability.

   **POST Handler**

   Find object matching the given values of (src_app, dest_app, vpc_id, hour)